YawarGuguma/color-probability-maps/README.md

 YOLO-SOD combines a modified YOLOv5 nano detector with learned Cr probability maps and five fuzzy rules.
 The detector has P1, P2, P3 and P4 prediction heads.
 A full-image detector runs on every image.
-A second detector runs only on selected Cr patches.
+A second paraller detector runs only on selected Cr patches.

 All copy-paste commands are collected in